ericguitard/guitard-assets/README.md

 # guitard.ca assets

-Public static images and identity assets used by guitard.ca.
+Public static images and identity assets used by https://guitard.ca.

 The names, logos, trademarks, visual identity, and other branding materials contained in this repository are proprietary and remain the exclusive property of their respective owner.